Pronner/WiLBiT/README.md

 ### Early development

 Not many features, not many updates.
-It's just me working on this, so I won't be able to work on it very quickly.
+It's just me and a few others working on this, so I won't be able to work on it very quickly.

 ## Licensing
 No license?
 No rights.\